Important Announcement Regarding Fall 2021

 - Complete A-G course requirement with a C or better grades (see below)

-- Meet eligibility index (see below)
+- Meet eligibility admissions score (see above)

 - A high school diploma or passing the California High School Proficiency Examination or complete a General Education Development program (GED)